ShichengChen/Online-Judge-Code/solutions for different type problems/README.md

 # General
   - dp? binary search? math?
   - find the essentials in the problem instead of trying different samples
+  - abstract the problem so that I write condensed code.

 # XOR operation